 While it can be difficult to see the Aurora Borealis with the naked eye, you are most likely to see them in the parts of Scotland where it is dark and there is low air pollution.
 Areas include the northeastern parts of Scotland such as the Cairngorms National Park and Aberdeenshire, the Isle of Skye, Orkney, Shetland, Lewis and Harris, and the Isle of Coll.

 I recommend following Aurora Watch UK on Twitter for updates on geomagnetic activity.

-If the lights aren’t active I suggest heading to the Galloway Forest Dark Sky Park for some star gazing.
+If the lights aren’t active I suggest heading to the Galloway Forest Dark Sky Park in southwest Scotland for some star gazing.
 You’ll have the opportunity to see shooting stars, the rare Andromeda Galaxy and stellar nurseries (where stars are born).

 >> Read more: The most romantic places in Scotland

 What are some of the off-the-beaten-track places you recommend visiting in Scotland?

 Scotland is not short of things to see and do.
 It has SO much history, so much so that a lot is left out of the guide books.

 I’ve written a blog post about the best places to visit in Scotland off the beaten path, but just quickly, here are just some of my favourite hidden spots: